Ozon3Org/Ozon3/index.md

 <img width="1045" alt="Screenshot 2022-03-12 at 8 32 46 PM" src="https://user-images.githubusercontent.com/68847270/158023272-2843d6b8-2d0f-46b1-b9da-f190f3034696.png">

-There you have it - customized air quality data for a list of cities!
+There you have it - Customized air quality data for a list of cities!

-### Complete list of methods

 ### Support or Contact